anyrange/enis2/README.md

 ### Mock API

-Due to the fact that the original client was unavailable during development, mock data was added and enabled by default in development mode, you can run an app with real data using command `npm run dev:prod`
+Due to the fact that the original client was unavailable during development, mock data was added, run `npm run dev:mock` to use it

 ### API documentation